 Board of Directors

-The COPE Board has been constructed to reflect the range of expertise required to implement COPE strategic objectives and is comprised of the following Directors:
+The COPE Board reflects the range of expertise required to implement COPE’s strategic objectives and is comprised of the following Directors:

 Chairman – Mr Glen Watts

 As former Managing Director of Kimberly Clarke, Glen brings a wealth of corporate knowledge and experience with corporate industry, particularly in relation to the mother and baby sector.
 Glen is an adaptable leader, driven by innovation and a change agenda.
 His experience as a Managing Director, country and industry board member with well-developed skills in senior executive mentoring and board responsibilities is a great asset to the establishment and growth of COPE.

 Founder and Executive Director – Dr Nicole Highet

 Founder and Executive Director, Nicole was the former Deputy CEO and National Perinatal Advisor of beyondblue between 2001-2013.
 Her role in the perinatal area specifically included oversight of the National Research Program, advocacy and the implementation of Australia’s $85M National Perinatal Depression Initiative (NPDI).
 Other areas of specialisation within the perinatal field include consumer research, national community awareness campaigns, clinical guidelines and resource development, digital screening and research and advocacy to inform and guide policy and best practice.
 Her leadership and strong commitment to perinatal mental health has resulted in the formal establishment of COPE in 2013.

 Director – Mrs Deb Bauer

 Deb has over 30 years marketing experience building world-renowned brands like HUGGIES ® and KLEENEX® in Australia and internationally.
 She is an experienced General Manager from Kimberly-Clark who adapts insights and best practice from big corporates into meaningful, actionable strategies for small-medium sized organisations.

 She brings a passion for making life better for new mums, mums-to-be and their families.